thiyagucom/thiyagucom.github.io/_posts/2025-6-19-Self-Hosting-GenAI-in-GCP.md

 ## Model Armour

-In the evolving landscape of Generative AI, security is not just an add-on; it's a fundamental necessity.
 As organizations increasingly deploy powerful LLMs for critical applications, ensuring the safety, integrity, and responsible use of these models becomes paramount.
 This is where Google Cloud's Model Armor steps in.
 Model Armor is a specialized service designed to provide a crucial layer of AI safety and security for your generative models.
 It acts as a protective shield, integrating directly into your inference pipeline to scrutinize prompts and responses, safeguard against malicious inputs or harmful outputs, and provide the visibility needed for continuous improvement in AI safety

 ![Model Armour](https://cloud.google.com/static/security-command-center/images/model-armor-architecture.svg)